oj-tooth/PK-Toolbox/README.md

 <!-- License -->
 ## License

 Distributed under the MIT License.
-See LICENSE file in root directory.
+See LICENSE file for further details.

 <!-- Acknowledgements -->
 ## Acknowledgements